 The energy loss in a typical induction furnace is in the range of 100 to 130 kWh per tonne.
 In old models of induction furnaces, the furnace efficiency comes out at around 65 - 75%.
-However, with the development of energy efficient coils, new refractory material, reduction converter losses of and reduction transformer in
+However, with the development of energy efficient coils, new refractory material, reduction of converter losses and reduction in transformer losses, the energy losses in state-of-the-art furnaces are reduced to 60 to 90 kWh per tonne.
+Hence, the new furnaces have an efficiency between 81 - 87 %.